- About GUTS

 What we do

-facilities for to help improve the care and treatment of bowel cancer patients at the RSCH.
-The charity also funds research
+We fund equipment and facilities to help improve the care and treatment of bowel cancer patients at the Royal Surrey.

-into new ways of detecting bowel cancer and into better ways of treating the disease.
+We provide grants for research into new ways of detecting bowel cancer and better ways of treating the disease.

 Who we are…